FrontEndART/SonarQube-plug-in/doc/usersguide/md/Main.md

 ## Plug-in uninstallation

-To uninstall the plug-in, first delete the *SourceMeter way* quality profile and then remove the installed plug-in files (`sourcemeter-*-plugin-2.1.0.jar`)  from the folder `/extensions/plugins`.
+To uninstall the plug-in, first delete the *SourceMeter way* quality profile and then remove the installed plug-in files (`sourcemeter-*-plugin-*.jar`)  from the folder `/extensions/plugins`.

 # Code Analysis